Omni-guides/Tuxborn/README-New.md

 While Tuxborn was initially *designed* for the performance profile of the Steam Deck, that doesn’t mean it’s limited to that platform!
 It’s also a great, content-, lightweight (in terms of performance) list for less powerful systems.
 There are no less than six Performance Profiles included that you can choose from, depending on if you wish to play with BFCO (Combat Animation Framework), your desired performance target, or system specs (if not the Steam Deck):

 **Tuxborn – Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.
-**Tuxborn - Deck CS:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.
+**Tuxborn - Handheld:** This profile aims for additional visual, with the cost of more ram/vram.
+It will work on the Steam Deck, but you will sometimes run into issue, systems with 24/32gb will be fine.
 **Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has an expanded Community Shaders suite and higher INI settings.
 Performance of this profile will depend on your system specs.

 **Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO Combat Animation Framework.
-**Tuxborn - Deck CS BFCO:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile, and includes the BFCO Combat Animation Framework.
+**Tuxborn - Handheld:** This profile aims for additional visual, with the cost of more ram/vram.
+It will work on the Steam Deck, but you will sometimes run into issue, systems with 24/32gb will be fine.
+And includes the BFCO Combat Animation Framework.
 **Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO Combat Animation Framework.
 Performance of this profile will depend on your system specs.

 While the Deck and Deck CS profiles _target_ a locked FPS, **they are not capped at those figures**.
 Instead, it is expected that Deck users use the frame limiting feature of the Steam Deck to cap the FPS.
 Frame limits can be set via SSEDisplayTweaks - See the FAQ section for details on how to do this.